Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Hello.
 My name is Sarah Dressler.

 >I looked through the information on your website and am very interested in your internship program.
-I noticed the 2016 Software Engineer posting on your job website which also peaked my interest.
+I noticed the 2016 [Job Title] posting on your job website which also peaked my interest.
 Is this related to the training program?

 >I would be interested to meet with you at some point if your interested.